Best Places to See Fall Gold Larches

 Spokane’s 65-acre John A. Finch Arboretum near Interstate 90 has a few larches and dawn redwoods, as well as maples and more deciduous trees to make for colorful and memorable autumn explorations.

 The Yakima Area Arboretum packs a lot of fall foliage into its 46 acres: a few larches and a dawn redwood, plus a maple collection spanning from large shade trees to shrubby accent trees.
-Drive the Yakima River Canyon Scenic Byway (Washington State Route 821) for fall colors on the trees — but no larches — next to the river.
+Drive the Yakima River Canyon Scenic Byway (state Route 821) for fall colors on the trees — but no larches — next to the river.
 This 25-mile highway has pullouts and stops for hikes and river access for true appreciation of this colorful canyon.

 Larches on the Road